TIMEDOORS OF THE GODS

 7: IN THE KITCHEN OF THE GODS

 Red Riding Hood does.
 But she remains spookily quiet.
 I wonder if she was traumatized, abused.
-Or is Red silently protesting?
-Does she want to be elsewhere?
+Or is Red silently protesting, does she want to be elsewhere?
 No one's stopping her from leaving, but maybe she thinks we would.
-We don't have a good reputation after all among the villagers.
-Gods, artists, communists.
+We don't have a good reputation among the villagers, after all.
+Gods, communists... artists!
 Might as well be wolves.

 You are what you want.
 But what DO I want?
-Who am I?
-I've moved in with the gods, I can travel through time, I've changed sex repeatedly, maybe I've even changed species-loyalty...
+About ANYTHING?
+I've moved in with the gods, I can travel through time, I've changed sex repeatedly, maybe I've even changed species-loyalty... but those are all just skills and tools.
+It's time to quit collecting them like a pack rat, and look at who and what I am.
+(Well, WHAT is obvious by now--at least what I am in training.)

 Something like... silence.